JordanPickles/modelling-airbnbs-property-listing-dataset-/README.md

 ```

-The evaluation metrics were then assessed to find the model with the greates accuracy.
+The evaluation metrics were then assessed to find the model with the greatest accuracy.

 ```
 def find_best_model():